 The biology curriculum provides an effective combination of knowledge in areas that students can apply to many careers.
 The supporting courses for the Biology major in math, physics, and chemistry, along with the biology core curriculum at the 200-level and 300-level, plus one 400-level course in evolution, fulfill the goals of a liberal arts education.
 In 400-level courses students not only pursue interests more specifically, but begin to integrate and apply knowledge, and develop the skills and abilities to pursue careers of their choosing.

-Mathematics reveals hidden patterns that help us understand the world around us.
+“Mathematics reveals hidden patterns that help us understand the world around us.
 Now much more than arithmetic and geometry, mathematics today is a diverse discipline that deals with data, measurements, and observations from science; with inference, deduction, and proof; and with mathematical models of natural phenomena, of human behavior, and of social systems.

 As a practical matter, Mathematics is a science of pattern and order.
 Its domain is not molecules or cells, but numbers, chance, form, algorithms, and change.
 As a science of abstract objects, Mathematics relies on logic rather than on observation as its standard of truth, yet employs observation, simulation, and even experimentation as means of discovering truth.” -From Everybody Counts: A Report to the Nation on the Future of Mathematics Education (c) 1989 National Academy of Sciences.

 Why Should I Consider this Major?